BrighterCommand/Brighter/samples/KafkaPartitionTesting/Handling Kafka Failure.md

 ### Setup
-Assume I have a cluster with three nodes: A,B, C Assume that I have a stream, greeting event on A and Assume that I am not using a durable queue, so the queue is created on a node by a consumer, if it does not already exist.
+Assume I have a cluster with three nodes: A,B, C Assume that I have a stream, greeting event on A

 1. Assume that A partitions and can no longer talk to B and C.
     * I might assume that I could use an ignore strategy